gnosischain/documentation/docs/tools/analytics/the-graph.md

 # The Graph Data Indexing

-[The Graph](https://thegraph.com/) is a decentralized protocol for indexing and querying chain data, supports the Gnosis chain.
+[The Graph](https://thegraph.com/) is a decentralized protocol for indexing and querying chain data, supports Gnosis.
 Data defined through subgraphs is easy to query and explore.
 Subgraphs can be created locally, or use a free hosted explorer for indexing and data display.

 ## Setting up a hosted project with TheGraph & Gnosis